(Humphry Davy in Austro-Slovenia,

 preserves small things: this glistered

 So to my last experiment:

-First published in Spectral Lines: Poems About Scientists, An Anthology (Alternating Current Press, 2019)
+Version first published in Spectral Lines: Poems About Scientists, An Anthology (Alternating Current Press, 2019)